Garden Team member Anna Mariscal shows us how to make a Christmas wreath

 Frame: Young (such as this year’s growth) hazel, willow, or dogwood whips will be flexible and therefore great for forming a frame; you will need three or four.
-(Alternatively, purchase a metal frame online or from Hobby Lobby.)
+Alternatively, you can purchase a metal frame from a craft shop.

 Foliage: The opportunities here are endless and each garden will provide unique features that can be used in a homemade wreath.
 Rich, dark foliage is great for a traditional winter wreath, including ivy, holly, and/or yew.
 Alternatively, eucalyptus, stems of bay leaves, or grass seed head tufts can offer festive flare.